sgoeschl/java-image-processing-survival-guide/paper/README.md

 The good news are that all of them work and show comparable performance so the decision comes down to image quality and additional features.
 At the end "thumbnailator" was chosen due to its watermark support - this feature is not immediately needed but it is good to know that watermarking can be added using two lines of code (see https://code.google.com/p/thumbnailator/wiki/Examples#Creating_a_thumbnail_with_a_watermark).

-A naive implementation could use the original image to create the five scaled down instances but the requires CPU time depends mostly on the size of the source and target image.

-The CPU time needed for scaling depends mostly on the size of the source and target image and using a naive implementation could use the original image to create the five scaled down instances.
+The CPU time needed for scaling depends mostly on the size of the source image and using a naive implementation could use the original image to create the five scaled down instances.
 Consequently the production code uses an already scaled image to create the next smaller image which has a dramatic impact on performance as shown below

 [TBD]